MaxwellGarceau/plagiarism-checker/README.md

 At the moment, I'm organizing the test folders by Unit, Integration, and Feature and adding these groups based on the mocking needs.

+(Underscores "_" to not conflict with Pest command line)
  - "full_wp" - Load full WP Core
  - "simulated_wp" - Load simulated WP Core
  - "no_wp" - Load no WP Core